Events in Carrboro

 Photo courtesy of The Carrboro Citizen

-If you’re looking for a special micro-brew soda, beer or a nice bottle of wine, this charming shop is the place for you.
+If you’re looking for a special micro-brew soda or beer, this charming shop is the place for you.
 Have a beer from the tap while you browse the great selection at this top-notch store.
-Some Carrborites simply call this place Tyler’s Bottle Shop, but whatever you call it, it’s a fun place to browse and shop, in part because you can buy or request nearly any beer available in North Carolina.
+Some Carrborites simply call this place Tyler’s Bottle Shop, but whatever you call it, it’s a fun place to browse and shop, in part because you can buy or request nearly any beer available in North Carolina par acheter cialis en ligne.

 Carrboro Beverage Company